taikoxyz/taiko-mono/packages/website/public/b/DESIGN.md

 The benefit of using a ring buffer is that L1 storage slots will be reused after $N+1$ blocks are proposed so storage writes will be less expensive.

-In the following paragraphs, we flatten the ring buffer and always show the last finalized block as the first element in the block list.
+In the following paragraphs, we flatten the ring buffer and always show the latest finalized block as the first element in the block list.
 The above block states can then be illustrated as:

 ![block selection.png](/b/DESIGN%20564281f59d274c258b7e9f871e817528/block_selection%201.png)